-WHEELCHAIRS Criteria HCPCS Robotic Arm, Wheelchair- mounted (JACO) There is insufficient clinical evidence to support safety and improved health outcomes of the JACO Assistive Robotic Arm (Kinova, Inc.) over other technologies.
-E1399 Rollabout chair Medically necessary when used in lieu of a wheelchair for those who would qualify for a wheelchair (except for the ability to self-propel a manual wheelchair).
-E1031 Wheelchair Requests for wheelchair repairs specifically using codes K0108, K0108 repair K0739, or E1399, are medically necessary when reviewed by a K0739 physician or therapy advisor and when meeting the following criteria: A. Wheelchair is less than 5 years old (as evident by the age/date of purchase information provided); B. Cost of repairs is less than the cost of replacement; C. Information is provided to support the need for repairs due to normal wear and tear, as opposed to abuse/misuse or overutilization (as based on review of previous repair history, age and overall condition).
-E1399 All repairs and modifications of wheelchairs must be completed within one month, unless there is a justifiable reason for a delay.
+WHEELCHAIRS Criteria HCPCS Rollabout chair Medically necessary when used in lieu of a wheelchair for those who would qualify for a wheelchair (except for the ability to self-propel a manual wheelchair).
+E1031 Wheelchair Requests for wheelchair repairs specifically using codes K0108, K0108 repair K0739, or E1399, are medically necessary when reviewed by a K0739 physician or therapy advisor and when meeting the following criteria: E1399 A. Wheelchair is less than 5 years old (as evident by the age/date of purchase information provided); B. Cost of repairs is less than the cost of replacement; C. Information is provided to support the need for repairs due to normal wear and tear, as opposed to abuse/misuse or overutilization (as based on review of previous repair history, age and overall condition).
+All repairs and modifications of wheelchairs must be completed within one month, unless there is a justifiable reason for a delay.
 1 One month's rental for a standard manual wheelchair is considered medically necessary if a member/enrollee owned wheelchair is being repaired.
 26